-It was back in 2015, when I noticed a spike in my blog traffic directed at one of my kitchen posts.
+It was back in 2015 when I noticed a spike in my blog traffic directed at one of my kitchen posts.
 I wondered what was causing it so I hunted down the link that was directing folks to my site.
 Turns out it was a very popular real estate website, and the first thing I noticed was the title “Home trends that are here to stay” . . . or something to that matter.
-Of course I thought to myself, “surely, they have nothing but good things to say of my home”. (wink)
+Of course, I thought to myself, “surely, they have nothing but good things to say about my home”. (wink)

 How disappointed I was when I came to find out they were using my open shelf images to claim that open shelving like mine was going to start disappearing in 2016.
 It was a fad, a trend, and on its way out.

-Please take a minute to view these 20 lovely open shelf images I’ve gathered from around the web (all sources below images), as I share some of the opinions I’ve heard on open shelving.
-Then feel free to let me know your own thoughts in the comments below, as I welcome further discussion on the topic.
+Please take a minute to view these 20 lovely open-shelf images I’ve gathered from around the web (all sources below images), as I share some of the opinions I’ve heard on open shelving.
+Then feel free to let me know your thoughts in the comments below, as I welcome further discussion on the topic.

 Source: Our House

 OPINION #1: ALL THAT DUST